The FMS training program is available for 6 academic credits (letter grade). The FMS field program is also available for 6 credits (letter grade).

-Participants seeking academic credits (and who are not enrolled full-time at the Monterey Institute when registering for FMS classes) will pay the standard tuition at $1,615 per unit, or $9,690 for the 6-unit training program (FY 12/13).
-The aforementioned scenario also includes current Monterey Institute students who are not enrolled fulltime during the summer, fall, or spring semesters.
+Participants seeking academic credits (and who are not enrolled full-time at the Monterey Institute when registering for FMS classes) will pay the standard tuition at $1,715 per unit, or $10,290 for the 6-unit training program (FY 14/15).
+The aforementioned scenario also includes current Monterey Institute students who are not enrolled full-time during the summer, fall, or spring semesters.

-In addition to gaining professional experience on the ground, scouts can perform academic research for 4 or 6 credits on a topic of their choice.
+In addition to gaining professional experience on the ground, fellows can earn for 4 or 6 credits while performing academic research on a topic of their choice.

-Generally, the Frontier Market Scouts field course (4 or 6 units) is only taken by Scouts also enrolled in a graduate degree program at the Monterey Institute.
+Generally, the Frontier Market Scouts field course (4 or 6 units) is only taken by fellows enrolled in a graduate degree program at the Monterey Institute.

 B.) Business Firm-Level: Students will answer the key research question, "What is the best business model and process of business modeling that can lead to success, given the nature of a venture and its environment?"
 Students will observe, probe, and describe the various parts of the business model as well as its possible configurations, and the strategic logics underlying a particular part or configuration.
 Students will document and analyze the enterprise business model process as it evolves (often very quickly).
 After completion of a literature review, students will develop a framework for describing a typical business model design and change process.
 Instructor: Dr. Yuwei Shi, Dean, Graduate School of International Policy and Management at the Monterey Institute

 D.) MPA Capstone: MPA students participating in the Frontier Market Scouts field program can complete an organizational case study as their capstone project.
-Students should register for the MPA capstone course during the spring or summer semester in conjunction with their FMS field assignment.
-2013 MPA capstone advisors include Dr. Edward Laurance (spring) and Dr. Mahabat Baimyraeva (fall).
+Students should register for the MPA capstone course during the spring or summer semester in conjunction with their FMS field experience fellowship and the MPA capstone advisor in the semester of enrollment.